Loading...

 Thank you for your patience.

-During summer and winter months, customers typically use more electricity.
+Extreme temperatures require your HVAC system to work harder to maintain a comfortable indoor environment, which can significantly increase your energy usage.
 Because bills are based on energy usage, customers often see bill increases in the hotter and colder months.

-• Set up a payment plan.
+Set up a payment plan.
 In cases where bill payments have fallen behind, it may make sense to consider setting up a payment arrangement.
 Customer service representatives can describe specifics based on your unique situation.
 We offer:

 Factors Contributing to Increased Bills

-Even if you have lowered your thermostat, extremely cold weather can require your heat pump to change how it operates.
-When outdoor temperatures fall below 30 degrees, heat pumps need help from less efficient supplemental electric resistance heat to maintain indoor warmth.
-In extreme cold periods, when heating needs are highest, most of the heat provided comes from the less efficient supplemental electric resistance heat.
-This is how your bill can increase, even if it seems you haven't done anything differently.
-Learn more about how heat pumps work in this video from Community Housing Partners, a regional non-profit focusing on affordable housing.
+Extreme cold weather can require your heat pump to change how it operates.
+When outdoor temperatures fall below 30 degrees, when heating needs are highest, most of the heat provided comes from the less efficient supplemental electric resistance heat to maintain indoor warmth.
+This is how your bill can increase even if it seems you haven't done anything differently.

 Even if you rely on your natural gas furnace as your home's main heat source, your electricity bill can still increase.
 Your natural gas furnace most likely relies on an electricity-powered blower to help move hot air through your home's ductwork.
 That electricity-powered blower is operating longer and harder to keep the same temperatures in your home when the outside temperature plummets.